Staphylococcus aureus

 Hemolysis on blood agar, DNase activity, clumping factor, latex agglutination, growth on mannitol-salt and Baird-Parker agar, hyaluronidase production.

-Staphylococcus aureus is a Gram-positive spherically shaped bacterium, a member of the Bacillota, and is a usual member of the microbiota of the body, frequently found in the upper respiratory tract and on the skin.
+Staphylococcus aureus is a gram-positive spherically shaped bacterium, a member of the Bacillota, and is a usual member of the microbiota of the body, frequently found in the upper respiratory tract and on the skin.
 It is often positive for catalase and nitrate reduction and is a facultative anaerobe, meaning that it can grow without oxygen.
 Although S. aureus usually acts as a commensal of the human microbiota, it can also become an opportunistic pathogen, being a common cause of skin infections including abscesses, respiratory infections such as sinusitis, and food poisoning.
 Pathogenic strains often promote infections by producing virulence factors such as potent protein toxins, and the expression of a cell-surface protein that binds and inactivates antibodies.
 S. aureus is one of the leading pathogens for deaths associated with antimicrobial resistance and the emergence of antibiotic-resistant strains, such as methicillin-resistant S. aureus (MRSA).
 The bacterium is a worldwide problem in clinical medicine.
 Despite much research and development, no vaccine for S. aureus has been approved.

 An estimated 21% to 30% of the human population are long-term carriers of S. aureus, which can be found as part of the normal skin microbiota, in the nostrils, and as a normal inhabitant of the lower reproductive tract of females.
 S. aureus can cause a range of illnesses, from minor skin infections, such as pimples, impetigo, boils, cellulitis, folliculitis, carbuncles, scalded skin syndrome, and abscesses, to life-threatening diseases such as pneumonia, meningitis, osteomyelitis, endocarditis, toxic shock syndrome, bacteremia, and sepsis.
-It is still one of the five most common causes of hospital-acquired infections and is often the cause of wound infections following surgery.
+It is still one of the five most common causes of hospital-acquired infections and often the cause of wound infections following surgery.
 Each year, around 500,000 hospital patients in the United States contract a staphylococcal infection, chiefly by S. aureus.
 Up to 50,000 deaths each year in the U.S. are linked to staphylococcal infection.

 History

 Discovery

 In 1880, Alexander Ogston, a Scottish surgeon, discovered that Staphylococcus can cause wound infections after noticing groups of bacteria in pus from a surgical abscess during a procedure he was performing.
 He named it Staphylococcus after its clustered appearance evident under a microscope.
 Then, in 1884, German scientist Friedrich Julius Rosenbach identified Staphylococcus aureus, discriminating and separating it from Staphylococcus albus, a related bacterium.
-In the early 1930s, doctors began to use a more streamlined test to detect the presence of an S. aureus infection by the means of coagulase testing, which enables detection of an enzyme produced by the bacterium.
-Prior to the 1940s, S. aureus infections were fatal in the majority of patients.
-However, doctors discovered that the use of penicillin could cure S. aureus infections.
+In the early 1930s, doctors began to use a more streamlined test to detect the presence of an S. aureus infection by means of coagulase testing, which detects an enzyme produced by the bacterium.
+Before the 1940s, S. aureus infections were fatal in most patients.
+However, doctors discovered that penicillin could cure S. aureus infections.
 Unfortunately, by the end of the 1940s, penicillin resistance became widespread amongst this bacterium population and outbreaks of the resistant strain began to occur.